-Right now your holiday shoppers are visiting your website, social media pages and store.
-In just a few short weeks, though, the holidays shopping will be over, but you can get those holiday shoppers back and turn them into loyal, year-round customers with these tips.
+Right now your holiday shoppers are visiting your website, social media pages, and store.
+In just a few short weeks, though, the holiday shopping will be over, but you can get those holiday shoppers back and turn them into loyal, year-round customers with these tips.

 For many retail and specialty shops, the mad shopping scramble that erupts in November shortly before Black Friday and continues throughout the holiday season leaves the business owner little time to focus on anything other than managing employee schedules, keeping the shelves stocked and neat, and helping customers find and buy the things they want.
 The objective, of course, is to do as much business as possible while customers are in the mood to spend and have a deadline to complete their purchases.